Steven-D-Morgan/Morgans_Modifications/Home Assistant/Lets Automate Some Shit/Episode_002.md

 - [YouTube]()

 ___
-- In this video/tutorial I begin a series in which I hope to grow my subscription base/following.
-I will do one automation per episode; with some being simple like motion lighting to complex is my breaker tripped or is utility power out?
+- In this episode, we go over Alexa Media Player notifications.
+In a previous video I go over how to install this 3rd party component, [here](https://github.com/Steven-D-Morgan/Morgans_Modifications/blob/main/Home%20Assistant/CustomComponents_Alexa.md) is that info.
-- The YAML below is the one I go over in the linked video.
-Seems short and sweet?
-That is the goal, to open your imagination and get you thinking on how you could do something similar.
-We could add on to these automations forever.
+- The YAML below is related to the associated video linked at the top.
+The goal is to give everyone a basic understanding on what is possible to get you started, many of these could be added onto indefinetely.
 ```
 CODE HERE
 ```